-17 Briefly explain how restricting the buyer's ability to determine its resale price is assessed under antitrust law.
+17 How is the restricting of the buyer's ability to determine its resale price assessed under antitrust law?

-Resale price maintenance is unlawful per se (see question 14).
-Indicative prices may also be found to fall within the retail price maintenance restriction where the supplier has the right under the agreement to claim compensation in cases of non-compliance of the retailer with the indicative price catalogue.
+Price fixing and setting minimum prices, whether directly or indirectly, are unlawful per se (see question 14).
+Indicative prices were also found to fall within the retail price maintenance restriction in cases where the supplier had the right under the agreement to claim compensation in the event of non-compliance of the retailer with the indicative price catalogue.